codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

-next I follow the li
+next I follow the link and I manage to change the admin password to attacker then I'm redirected to the login page  and I login with username admin pass atta